ck2e14/frontend5/README.md

-Frontend repo for FlatIron mod5 Project - Hygenik
+Frontend Repo for  _Hygenik
-AJAX ES6, React.js, JWT Auth, Rails API backend
+AJAX ES6, React.js (hooks, router), JWT Auth, Rails API backend

+Thanks to Josh and Paul for their useful feedback and testing.